Is 1.25 Eye Prescription Bad?

 Eye health issues are important at any age, but most people experience changes in vision as they grow older.
 Over time, visual acuity declines.

 This is why you should take eye care seriously and visit an eye doctor regularly, even with healthy vision.
-It’s tempting to skip annual eye exams when your vision isn’t bothersome, this can be a mistake.
+It’s tempting to skip annual eye exams when your vision isn’t bothersome.
+However, doing so can be a mistake.

 The sooner macular degeneration and other eye health issues are detected, the more effective the treatment.
 Some of the most common age-related, long-term risks include: